ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*September 2027 - Micro Creator Phase*
+*Week 3, September 2027 - Micro Creator Phase*